 Additionally, they can use 70% to 80% less water, as these homes can have atomizers in the showers and faucets produced by Nebia and Altered Nozzle.

 These homes will be priced around new construction prices, but be better in so many ways.
 With a much smaller energy appetite, they will need fewer solar cells to power them.
 They go up faster, are 2 1/2 times stronger, quieter, and feature robotic vacuums and lawn mowers, as well as heated sidewalks for cold climates.

-After building the first prototypes, we will be partnering with builders to construct spec homes that are move-in ready.
-Our goal is to create a market for better-built homes with a net cost of hundreds of dollars less per month for homeowners.
+Our goal is to create better-built communities of homes with a net cost of hundreds of dollars less per month for veterans.

-The net cost of owning an Energy Positive Home can be $500 to $1,000 less per month than a typical new home,
+The net cost of owning an Energy Positive Home can be $200 to $500 less per month than a typical new home,